google/applied-machine-learning-intensive/v2/05_clustering/01_k_means/slides.md

 ![center](res/kmeans06.png)

 <!--
-Again, every datapoint is put into a cluster based on which of the three centroids it's closest to.
+Again, every data point is put into a cluster based on which of the three centroids it's closest to.

 Image Details:
 * [kmeans06.png](https://brilliant.org/wiki/k-means-clustering/): Unlicensed